Cyber Monday may be over, but great prices are here to stay.

 Neodymium (Nd) magnets were developed in the 1980s for industrial use by researchers in the auto and steel industries.
 These rare earth magnets are still used today in a wide variety of products, such as door locks, headphones, and motors.
-But these extra-strong magnets have also made their way into household, crafting, and jewelry applications, too.
+Today, these extra-strong magnets have also made their way into household, crafting, and jewelry applications, too.

 Some manufacturers use well-protected neodymium magnets in toys, but these powerful rare earth magnets aren’t playthings.
 Even coin-size magnets have enough attractive force to pinch fingers if used carelessly.